The Inquisitor (Red Dwarf): Production

-"The Inquisitor", which was the second episode to be filmed, was considered by Grant and Naylor to lead the series, but as it was heavily science fiction influenced the casual viewer friendly Holoship was chosen to go out first instead.
+"The Inquisitor", which was the second episode to be filmed, was considered by Grant and Naylor to lead the series, but as it was heavily science fiction influenced, the casual viewer friendly Holoship was chosen to go out first instead.

-With the show returning to Stage G for filming, new director Juliet May decided to shoot "Demons and Angels" first over "The Inquisitor".
+With the show returning to Stage G for filming, new director Juliet May decided to shoot "Demons & Angels" first over "The Inquisitor".
 "Holoship" had been put back in the filming schedule because of guest star availability and "The Inquisitor" was passed on by the new director as she was still trying to make sense of the script.

 Jack Docherty played The Inquisitor, James Cormack played Thomas Allman and Jake Abraham played the alternative Lister.